ScalesCSS/scalescss/packages/generic-reset/README.md

-# Clearfix Utility for Scales
+# Reset Styles for Scales

-A super minimal clearfix utility.
+A companion to [Normalize.css](http://necolas.github.io/normalize.css/) that resets a few things that are still useful from a traditional reset.
+Borrows from [HTML5 Boilerplate](http://h5bp.com) and [Reset Restarted](http://csswizardry.com/2011/10/reset-restarted).

 ## Requirements